xfang422/i2p-1/Syllabus.md

 ### Preparation

+Although none of these activities are *compulsory* in advance of the first session, getting your computer set up to code *does* take time and most of these preparatory activites are fairly straightforward... with a few exceptions noted below.
+If you are able to get these tools installed in advance then you can focus on the taught content in the first two practicals rather than also wrestling with an installation.
+This will also give us more time to help you if you discover that you're one of the unlucky people for whom installation is a lot more work!

+#### Computer Health Check-up

 Please ensure that your computer is fully up-to-date with Operating System and application updates.
 Also, please make a note of the following three things:

 - What Operating System and Version is your _main_ computer running?
 [Help for Windows](https://support.microsoft.com/en-gb/help/13443/windows-which-version-am-i-running).
 [Help for Mac](https://support.apple.com/en-gb/HT201260).